 Roads and Pavements

-The road network is the largest and most visible community asset that the Council is responsible for.
-It is used daily by the majority of people and is fundamental to the economic, social and environmental well being of our communities.
-It helps to shape the character and quality of the local areas that it serves and makes an important contribution towards the delivery of the Council’s vision, values and strategic priorities.
+The plan helps to shape the local areas that it serves and makes an important contribution towards the delivery of the Council’s vision, values and strategic priorities.

 The plan supports three of the Council’s eighteen key priorities:-

-- 12. Adopt a pragmatic approach to sustainability that protects and enhances the local environment.
+- No.12.
+Adopt a pragmatic approach to sustainability that protects and enhances the local environment.

-- 13. Make resurfacing roads, paths and pavements the service priority across the whole Stirling area.
+- No.13.
+Make resurfacing roads, paths and pavements the service priority across the whole Stirling area.

-- 17. Pursue a diverse high wage economy that delivers local jobs for people across Stirling and a procurement policy that supports this.
+- No.17.
+Pursue a diverse high wage economy that delivers local jobs for people across Stirling and a procurement policy that supports this.

 Reporting Road and Pavement Defects

 If you wish to report any road or pavement defects, such as potholes, we would like to hear from you.